Chriskamphuis/ISMI-Project/README.md

 ##### Use the following structure for specefic parts of the project:

-* ISMI-Project/data/raw/ - for the raw data
+* ISMI-Project/data/images/raw/ - for the raw data
-* ISMI-Project/data/pre/ - for the preprocessed data
+* ISMI-Project/data/images/pre/ - for the preprocessed data
+* ISMI-Project/data/tensorboard_logs/ - for the tensorboard logs generated while training
+* ISMI-Project/data/weights/input/ - for the weights that the networks can load
+* ISMI-Project/data/weights/input/ - for saving the weights of the networks during training
 * ISMI-Project/scripts/ - for python scripts (like the data generators etc.)
 * ISMI-Project/notebooks/ - for the notebooks